OrianaVenture/VentureValheim/Progression/README.md

 If you do not install this mod on the server then any player can change the configurations however they please.

 ## Changelog

+### 0.2.6

+* Improved other mod compatibilities when using private keys by additionally patching for ZoneSystem.GetGlobalKeys method.
+* Added new command listglobalkeys due to previous change altering the vanilla listkeys command.
+* Added new command resetglobalkeys.
+* All keys will now be converted to lowercase internally for handling to mimic vanilla behavior (let me know if this causes issues with other mods using keys)

 ### 0.2.5